dmrazzy/documentation/docs/setup/deploymentnew/v3-installation/1.2.0.2/on-premises-deployment.md

     curl https://api-internal.sandbox.xyz.net/httpbin/get?show_env=true
     ```

 ## 10. Monitoring module deployment
+> Note :
+> * Monitoring in the sandbox environment is optional and can be deployed if required.
+> * For production environments, alternative monitoring tools can be used.
+> * These steps can also be skipped in development environments if monitoring is not needed.
+> * Incase skipping execute below commands to install monitoring crd as the same is required by mosip services:
+> ```
+> helm repo add prometheus-community https://prometheus-community.github.io/helm-charts
+> helm repo update
+> kubectl create ns cattle-monitoring-system
+> helm -n cattle-monitoring-system install rancher-monitoring-crd mosip/rancher-monitoring-crd
+> ```

 * Prometheus and Grafana and Alertmanager tools are used for cluster monitoring.

-> Note : This is optional for sandbox to be deployed in case monitoring is necesary and for production they can always go with alternate tools option.

 * Select 'Monitoring' App from Rancher console -> `Apps & Marketplaces`.
 *   In Helm options, open the YAML file and disable Nginx Ingress.